Pragma Engine Architecture Overview #

 Tech stack #

 Pragma bucks common trends in our extreme commitment to preserving a simple architecture.
-We rely on boring, proven tech and keep our operational footprint extremely small.
+We rely on reliable, proven tech and keep our operational footprint extremely small.

 Pragma services are packaged into a single executable.
 The entire stack can be run with a single button press, enabling simple local dev environments and low-cost internal test environments.
 Production environments are configured in a traditional microservice architecture with services running on dedicated nodes, but this complexity is reserved for when it is needed.